Coaching Women To Improve Their Self-Esteem

 My Special Sauce

 As a coach I will teach you -the adult you- that you are separate from that overburdened child.
 We strengthen your faith in your adult functioning while learning to cherish the sacrifices you made to get here.
 You learn to protect and comfort that child.
 The competent adult woman you have become is now the one commanding center stage.
 Free of being driven by that stressed and overburdened child, you will be able to take a new look at your strengths and weaknesses.
 Coaching will encourage you to acknowledge your essential, basic value - no longer focusing on your weaknesses, imperfections, and faults.
+When you are sad, angry, in need of comfort, attention, understanding couching will teach you effective strategies for expressing your needs in your primary relationship.

 A Positive Self-Image is the Key To Improving Body-Image